Hamilton median real estate price is $79,617, which is less expensive than 97.9% of Tennessee neighborhoods and 97.4% of all U.S. neighborhoods.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-One of the unique characteristics of the Hamilton neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
+The Hamilton neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
 Also of note, 61.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, one of the most interesting things about the Hamilton neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 64.3% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.3% of the neighborhoods in America.